lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release of Brand Portal includes the following enhancements:

-* AEM Assets is now integrated with Brand Portal through Adobe I/O Console which procures IMS token for authentication of your Brand Portal tenant.
+* AEM Assets is now integrated with Brand Portal through Adobe I/O Console, which procures IMS token for authentication of your Brand Portal tenant.

   >[!NOTE]
    >